knechtvini/knechtvini.github.io/poemas.md

 do you have to,
 do you have to let it linger?
 ---
+ontem escrevi
-ontem eu escrevi um poema
+um poema
+para a garota
+que mais
+me magoou
-para a garota que mais me magoou e foi incrível mais ou menos assim:
+e foi incrível
+mais ou menos assim:

+a partir
-a partir de agora
+de agora
-o seu nome
+seu nome
 é Cebola
 ---
 mas afinal